alexyuly/chil/README.md

 ##### 5.3.1 Abstract Operation Definition

 An operation definition is *abstract* if it contains a key called `"abstract"` paired with `true`.
-An abstract operation has no JavaScript implementation, but instead it has subclasses each with the same sources and sink, but each has a unique implementation.
-As with all operation defintions, an abstract operation definition may be generic.
+An abstract operation must have no JavaScript implementation: it has subclasses which inherit sources and sinks but each must define a unique implementation.
+As with all operation definitions, an abstract operation definition may be generic.

-###### (Figure 5.3.1) An abstract operation defintion
+###### (Figure 5.3.1) An abstract operation definition
 ```
 {
     "name": AbstractOperationName,